Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Introduction

-Fortunately, the level of sophistication of modern talking-head generators allows them to capture even subtle facial motions---and in the future they will improve even further.
-To leverage this observation, then, we extract facial landmarks and their temporal dynamics from the video.
-We then use a novel contrastive loss that allows us to uniquely fingerprint them using a \emph{dynamic identity embedding} space of the talking head (see Figure~\ref{fig:teaser}).
-In this space, the embeddings corresponding to one driving identity across multiple videos and target identities stay close to each other, and far from those of other driving identities.
+Fortunately, modern avatar generators are becoming increasingly accurate at capturing the facial motion of a person and rendering it onto a target identity.
+As a first solution to avatar fingerprinting, we then propose to estimate a dynamic identity signature for an identity from the synthesized videos they drove---regardless of the target identities shown.
+Specifically, we extract facial landmarks and their temporal dynamics from the video.
+We then introduce a novel contrastive loss to learn a \emph{dynamic identity embedding}, a space where the dynamic identity signatures of a driving identity across multiple videos and target identities are close to each other, and far from those of other driving identities (see Figure~\ref{fig:teaser}).
+We show that this approach, albeit straightforward, is robust and generalizes to generators not seen in training.